Mindset Shifts that will Positively Impact Your English Fluency

 Increase self-awareness and modify your self-talk to change your focus from avoiding making mistakes to communicating your message well.

-And lastly, confront and welcome Imposter Syndrome.
+Lastly, confront and welcome Imposter Syndrome.

 top